Megge06/MeggeMe/blog/src/blog/gamecube.md

 <div><img src="{{ '/assets/blog_images/gamecube.webp' | url }}" alt="Chainsawman Image" class="blog-image" loading="lazy"></div>

 So far I only played Mario Kart: Double Dash!! because I didn't want to start playing any more story games before finishing my current backlog.
 I do howver still want to play the games I bought and the GameCube classics like The Legend of Zelda: The Wind Waker, Luigi's Mansion and Chibi-Robo!.

+But damn games are expensive for the GameCube.
+I thought retro games would be cheaper than modern ones, but somehow they aren't.
+I guess it's because especially the GameCube is quite popular nowadays despite its limited success back. in the day.

+Since I wrote this post, Jonathan gifted me Donkey Konga with the bongo controllers.
+It was really funny to play, but somehow I'm scared of annoying my neighbors.
+My roommate already complained about the noise once.

+## Conclusion

+All in all, I like my GameCube.
+I need to find the time to play more games on it, but I think it will be a fun console to have around.